With LARSON HARLEY

 This 8-hour intensive workshop will combine shooting, processing, developing and printing into one action-packed day.

-First we’ll meet at the Bushwick Community Darkroom and we'll demonstrate how to properly load film and set up your camera.
+First we’ll meet at the Darkroom (check the location of your class in the left column) and we'll demonstrate how to properly load film and set up your camera.
 You'll get a refresher on shooting mechanics and using your light meter, then we'll each shoot a roll of film in the surrounding neighborhood.
 From there you’ll learn how to process the exposed film using a film reel and developing tank, and start making contact prints.
 Finally, we’ll be enlarging negatives onto traditional darkroom paper, so that you can take home beautiful 8x10 prints that you’ve made entirely on your own.

 What to bring

 Bring your old film-based SLR if you have one.
-If not, we do have a few older models that you can use during class, so please contact us if you might need to borrow one.
+We do have a limited number of cameras available for rental at $8 per class.
 Since this is an all-day class we will have a lunch break, so you might want to bring lunch.
-Of course, there are plenty of restaurants and cafes nearby if you'd rather buy lunch.
+There are restaurants and cafes nearby as well.

 Materials provided (included in cost of the class)